Graphback takes input model and generates CRUD operations as queries and mutations.

 truewon't work unless,

-User can use these directives to have more control over individual elements.
-For example,
+You can use these annotations to have more control over individual elements.
+For example:

 will create the